Jacques O'Neill

-He has previously played for the Leigh Centurions and Halifax in the Betfred Championship on loan and dual registration from Castleford.
+He has previously played for the Castleford Tigers in the Super League.
+He has spent time on loan and dual registration at the Leigh Centurions, Halifax, and the Sheffield Eagles in the Championship.

+In 2022, he was a contestant on the eighth series of Love Island.

 Early life

 O'Neill was born in Barrow-in-Furness, Cumbria, England.

 He played junior rugby league for Askam ARLFC before being signed to the Castleford Tigers academy.
 After earning his academy contract, he was driven from Cumbria to Castleford twice a week for training by his mother.
 He currently lives in Leeds.

 Club career

 Castleford Tigers

-In August 2015, at the age of 16, O'Neill signed his first professional contract with Castleford after progressing through the club's academy.
+In August 2015, at the age of 16, O'Neill signed his first professional contract with the Castleford Tigers after progressing through the club's academy.
 The contract spanned two-and-a-half years and would see him step up into the Tigers' under-19s.